Templeton-Blackburn Alumni Memorial Auditorium

 Templeton-Blackburn Alumni Memorial Auditorium is located in the College Green, coordinates H-4 on the campus map.
 It is marked as #4 on the map.

-Templeton-Blackburn Alumni Memorial Auditorium, often spoken as "Mem Aud," hosts a variety of events and lectures.
+Templeton-Blackburn Alumni Memorial Auditorium, often spoken as "Mem Aud," hosts a variey of events and lectures.
 It is currently used for Performing Art Series, major lectures, and cultural events.
+The Office of University Events is located here and manages the operation of the auditorium.

 Construction on the building began in 1927 and was completed in 1928.
 The auditorium seated 2,500 people with a large stage, and 12 dressing rooms.
 In later years, Continuing Education, Conferences, and Workshops were housed in the basement and Public Occasions on the second floor.
 On the College Green side of the building, bronze plaques commemorate such distinguished visitors as Martin Luther King Jr., Eleanor Roosevelt, and U.S. Presidents Eisenhower, Kennedy, Johnson, and Carter.
 The auditorium closed in December, 1996, for major renovations, and re-opened in the Fall of 1999.